aparnakhadatkar/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_01L01_Prepare_for_deployment_of_AVD_ADDS.md

 # Module 01 - Prepare for deployment of Azure Virtual Desktop (AD DS)

-## Lab dependencies

-- An Azure subscription you will be using in this lab.
-- A Microsoft account or an Azure AD account with the Owner or Contributor role in the Azure subscription you will be using in this lab and with the Global Administrator role in the Azure AD tenant associated with that Azure subscription.

-## Estimated Time

-60 minutes

 ## Lab scenario

 You need to prepare for deployment of an Active Directory Domain Services (AD DS) environment